|

 safely out of the way but instantly available.
 Most sold for household use

-photo I could find.
-The rack should be mounted in a location that's easy to
+decent photo I could find.
+The rack should be mounted in a location

 Of course these racks will not hold ceramic knives, nor knives made of